isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: A Photo Essay.md

 ![loke wan tho india](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-india.jpg)
 <div style="background-color: white;"> Loke on the set of the mythological movie <i>Jai Bajrangat</i> at Basant Pictures in India. <i>Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore:Landmark Books,1991), 117</i>.</div>

 The Malay movies then were generally based on folk tales and legends.
-One of Cathay-Keris’s box office blockbuster is Hang Jebat, directed by Hussian Haniff.
-The movie was noted for its cinematic qualities and revisionist approach to Malay classical history, portraying Hang Jebat as the hero rather than villain.[^8]
+One of Cathay-Keris’s box office blockbuster is *Hang Jebat* (1961), directed by Hussian Haniff.
+The movie was noted for its cinematic qualities and revisionist approach to Malay classical history, portraying Hang Jebat as the hero rather than the villain.[^8]

  ![hang jebat](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/hang%20jebat.jpg)
-<div style="background-color: white;">A scene from <i>Hang Jebat</i>, 1961.
-The film tells the legend of Hang Tuah and Hang Jebat.
-Hang Jebat seeks revenge for Hang Tuah, who is exiled by the Sultan. <i>National Museum of Singapore, accession number 2005-01048</i>.</div>
+<div style="background-color: white;">A scene of Hang Tuah (left) and Hang Jebat (right) fighting, each holding a keris.
+In the film, Hang Jebat seeks revenge for Hang Tuah, who is exiled by the Sultan. <i>National Museum of Singapore, accession number 2005-01048</i>.</div>

 For his contributions to the film industry in Malaya, Loke Wan Tho was awarded the dato title in 1962.

 ![loke wan tho dato](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/lokewantho-dato.jpg)
-<div style="background-color: white;">Dressed in traditional Malay costume baju melayu, Loke Wan Tho (second from left) was conferred the title of dato by the Sultan of Kelantan on 1 August 1962. <i> Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore:Landmark Books,1991), 28</i>.</div>
+<div style="background-color: white;">Dressed in traditional Malay costume <i>baju melayu</i>, Loke Wan Tho (second from left) was conferred the title of dato by the Sultan of Kelantan on 1 August 1962. <i> Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore:Landmark Books, 1991), 28</i>.</div>

 Cathay closed its film production arm in 1972, because of competition from television and the loss of the Indonesian market.
 By then Cathay-Keris had produced at least 100 movies, including the cult classic *Pontianak* film (1957) and the three subsequent Pontianak movies.